ilfanalwirudin/binar-challenge-chapter-7/README.md

 - [ ] Make the create room feature
 - [ ] Multiplayer feature
 - [ ] Fixing bug cannot redirect when login
-- [ ] Fixing bug where user can click the game again even if it's already selected
+- [ ] Fixing bug where user can click the janken button again even if it's already selected
 - [ ] Fixing routers that can't be shown
 - [ ] Fixing EJS especially the title
 - [ ] other fixing :tada: